Hysteresis in the freeze-thaw cycle of emulsions and suspensions: Experimental methods

 \section{Experimental methods}

 In order to study the fundamentals of the interaction between a particle and an advancing/retracting solidification front, we make use of horizontal, uni-directional freezing/thawing.
 Details of the experimental set-up and procedures are provided in earlier work \cite{meijer2024frozen}.
 In short, we expose a $\SI{200}{\micro \meter}$ thick Hele-Shaw cell (Ibidi, $\mu$-Slide I Luer) to a fixed thermal gradient.
 The Hele-Shaw cell is filled with our working liquids, \textit{i.e.}, either an oil-in-water emulsion or a PS particle suspension, where the bulk phase consists of Milli-Q water.
 For the former we use 5 cSt silicone oil (Sigma-Aldrich, Germany) and a small amount (0.01 vol\% after dilution \cite{meijer2024frozen}) of surfactant TWEEN-80 (Sigma-Aldrich, Germany) to stabilise the emulsion.
+The emulsions are prepared in a way that yields polydisperse droplet sizes.
 For the latter, PS particles of two different sizes ($R \approx \SI{20}{\micro \meter}$ and $R \approx \SI{70}{\micro \meter}$) are employed (Microbead Dynoseeds TS40 and TS140).
+Since we are interested in the interaction between a freezing/thawing front with an \textit{individual and isolated} spherical object we ensure that the emulsions and suspensions are sufficiently dilute.

 A fixed thermal gradient over the Hele-Shaw cell, which rests on two copper blocks spaced roughly $\SI{3}{\mm}$ apart, is achieved by cooling down one side to $\left(-15\pm0.2\right)^{\circ}$C. The other side is kept at a constant temperature of $\left(18\pm0.2\right)^{\circ}$C, resulting in a thermal gradient in the order of $G \approx \SI{1e4}{\kelvin \per \meter}$.
 The temperatures on both sides are constantly monitored using thermocouples.
 The entire system is placed inside a humidity control box to prevent fog and frost formation that would obscure the view.